All Episodes

 You're in control of it, you see.

-Even better than that, if you download comet right now, you will get one month on Rumble Premium for free.
+Even better than that, if you download Comet right now, you will get one month on Rumble Premium for free.

-So this is the perfect time for you to get comet, get yourself your own digital personal assistant who will do stuff for you.
+So this is the perfect time for you to get Comet.

-It's gonna be brilliant.
+It's going to be brilliant.

-You're gonna get on with that guy, don't fall in love with it.
+Don't fall in love with it.

 Yes.

-It's difficult to imagine a Muslim country that's not impacted by the uh Quran and articles of their faith and ideology.
+It's difficult to imagine a Muslim country that's not impacted by the Quran and articles of their faith and ideology.

-Um I believe that there is no basis for authority unless the principles have come from God.
+And I believe that there is no basis for authority unless the principles have come from God.

-Of course, any Christian, it's written there that life is sacred, so we all know where we would stand on a subject like pro-life, pro-life, pro-choice euphanesia.
+So we all know where we would stand on a subject like pro-life, pro-life, pro-choice, euphanasia.

-You better be willing to sacrifice give up everything.
+You better be willing to sacrifice, give up everything.

-Now it's pretty clear to me that there is no political party in the United States of America that adequately represents the principles of Jesus Christ.
+Now, it's pretty clear to me that there is no political party in the United States of America that adequately represents the principles of Jesus Christ.

 So I've got no problem saying the Republican Party doesn't do it.

-I believe I'm down with all of it.
+I'm down with all of it.

-But what I also feel like is that human institutions over time have become peculiarly diabolical, and if we are true Christians, I think it makes us revolutionaries and radicals.
+But what I also feel like is that human institutions over time have become peculiarly diabolical.

 And for me, that means anywhere we sense that the kingdom of God and Jesus Christ is not being served.

-It is our duty to be willing to die for that principle to be a prisoner for Jesus Christ in chains for as long as is required in order to bring about the kingdom.
+It is our duty to be willing to die for that principle, to be a prisoner for Jesus Christ in chains for as long as is required in order to bring about the kingdom.

-And I think that gives us a pretty clear instruction on how what our attitude should be is to war and vice and money and faith and the pandemic, I mean, everything like and um I and I wonder what you think this unique moment offers us.
+And I think that gives us a pretty clear instruction on how what our attitude should be is to war and vice and money and faith and the pandemic.

-I should have called it republicanism, that's what I meant.
+I should have called it Republicanism.

 It has to be a spiritual revival first.